 - Disadvantage Fund

 This is used to subsidise/pay for trips, visits and residential experiences to ensure students have access to enrichment opportunities.
-Activities have included…Year 7 camp, Year 11 Motivational Residential, Year 8 Galleries of Justice, Year 11 Beth Shalom, media museum, celebration of culture days, geography field trips, trip to The Guardian newspaper, visits by poets and authors.
+Activities have included…Year 7 camp, Year 11 Motivational Residential, Year 8 Galleries of Justice, Year 11 Beth Shalom, media museum, celebration of culture days, geography field trips, visits by poets and authors.